openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

     export { d1, d2 as d3}

 The above directive exports 'd1' by its name, and 'd2' as 'd3'.
-The name 'd2' is not accessible in the modules that import this module.
+The name 'd2' is not accessible (see :ref:`Accessible`) in the modules that import this module.

 .. index::
    selective export directive